mranst/swell/docs/adding_a_suite.md

 # Creating a Suite

 There are multiple steps and things to account when for creating a suite for Swell.
-This is a abstract overview of the basic steps to consider when implementing a suite.
+This is a crude overview of the basic steps to consider when implementing a suite.
 Some suites will likely require more advanced consideration than what is described here.

-In abstract, these are the steps towards designing swell workflows
+In abstract, these are the steps towards designing swell workflows:
-1. Envision a set of tasks that need to be done.
+1. Envision a set of tasks that need to be done:
 - Tasks should be thought of as a unit of work comprising a complete step in the process.
 - Ideally, unneeded redundancy should be minimized, with an eye towards modularity.
 - If practical, consider generalizing tasks to be used in multiple contexts.